Thoron86/AI-Spielplatz/README.md

 ## 📍 The Venue ScaDS.AI Dresden/Leipzig

-The AI-Playground will be held at **ScaDS.AI Leipzig**, the AI research center of **Universität Leipzig** (and TU Dresden).
+The AI Spielplatz will be held at **ScaDS.AI Leipzig**, the AI research center of **Universität Leipzig** (and TU Dresden).
 The room for the workshop is still being decided, and we will provide more details soon.

 ## 📅 Workshop Details